Logo

 Deion Sanders became known for sporting a "do-rag" or bandana and for high-stepping into the end zone followed by his touchdown dance celebrations.

-Deion Sanders, known for his custom-made showy suits and flashy jewelry, frequently capitalized on his image.
+Deion Sanders, wearing custom-made showy suits and flashy jewelry, capitalized on his image.

 On December 26,1994, Deion Sanders released Prime Time, a rap album on MC Hammer's Bust It Records that featured the singles "Must Be the Money" and "Prime Time Keeps on Tickin'".